YWebCA/EloquentYWeb/README.md

 This will merge your remote origin (your current, theoretically unbroken fork) into your personal branch on the upstream repo.

 Write a meaningful message and leave any comments if necessary.
 Then submit the pull request.
 Your PR will be reviewed by an instructor or volunteer and merged if accepted.
 If your PR is not accepted, it will be closed and you can submit another one after correcting your work.

+## Preparing Chrome

+Chrome, for your protection restricts Ajax calls to your local files.
+We will need to enable this in order to do our work and test our work.

+ 1. Open Chrome and the developer console.
+ 2. Hit the gear icon for settings.
+ 3. Hit the workspace tab.
+ 4. Under folders hit the add folder... button.
+ 5. In the folder select dialogue surf to and select your EloquentYWeb directory and hit select.

 ## How to Complete Your Workbook